Prateekpise/Web-Development-Projects/README.md

 # Web-Development-Projects
+CS50 Web Programming with Python and JavaScript.

-CS50 Web Programming with Python and JavaScript
+Mine solutions for CS50's Web Programming with Python and JavaScript course.